 Kagami avoided Kiyoshi's hand once again.
-Japanese are sure weird, he thought to himself, but there's an air about them that puts him at ease and he releases a small sigh along with some of his hesitation about the group.
+Japanese were sure weird, he thought to himself, but there's an air about them that put him at ease and he released a small sigh along with some of his hesitations about the group.
 They had been kind enough to offer him shelter for his stay in Japan, and he was not rude enough to spit on their hospitality.

 "Yeah, sure," he muttered politely, his slight embarrassment hidden with a small bow.
 Thank you for taking me."

 "Welcome back, Tetsuya."